LinuxForHealth/hl7v2-fhir-converter/CONTRIBUTING.md

 ### Merge approval

-A pull request requires approval from at least two of the [maintainers](MAINTAINERS.md).
+A pull request requires approval from at least one of the [maintainers](MAINTAINERS.md).

 ## Legal